 To record cash receipts:

 To record cash payments:

-Note: I have made two journal entries to update the accounting records of Fast company – one for cash receipts and one for cash payments.
-Alternatively, separate journal entries for each item or only one compound entry can be made to update the accounting records of depositor.
+Note: We have made two journal entries to update the accounting records of Fast company – one for cash receipts and one for cash payments.
+Alternatively, separate journal entries for each item or only one compound entry can be made to update the accounting record of the depositor.